Elevated Cortisol Levels in Dogs: Understanding and Managing

 - Low Dose Dexamethasone Suppression Test - measures levels of the stress hormone before and after injection with dexamethasone to determine whether pituitary and adrenal gland response is normal.
 This test is like the reverse of the ACTH stimulation test because a decrease occurs in healthy dogs.

-Advances in internal medicine have greatly increased the array of veterinary treatment options and methods used to treat dogs with this disease.
+Advances in internal medicine have greatly increased the array of veterinary options and methods used to manage elevated cortisol levels in dogs.
 Your dog’s care may include surgery, medication, radiation, or a combination of these methods.

-Surgical removal is the only method known to “cure” hyperadrenocorticism in dogs, but this procedure is often very complicated, resulting in additional risks to the animal.
+Surgical removal is the only method known to “cure” elevated cortisol levels in dogs, but this procedure is often very complicated, resulting in additional risks to the animal.
 For adrenal dependent cases, a complete excision of the affected adrenal gland including the adrenal tumor is performed.
-For pituitary dependent cushings, a surgery called hypophysectomy to remove the pituitary tumor is gaining popularity as a viable treatment although it may cost up to $10,000.
+For pituitary dependent cases, a surgery called hypophysectomy to remove the pituitary tumor is gaining popularity as a viable treatment although it may cost up to $10,000.

-Most veterinarians still prefer addressing and managing both types of Cushing's in dogs with medication.
-The two most common medicines for cushing treatment include:
+Most veterinarians still prefer addressing and managing both types in dogs with medication.
+The two most common medicines for managing elevated cortisol levels include:

-- Trilostane was the first prescription approved by the FDA to treat cushings disease in dogs and works in the adrenal glands to halt production of stress hormones.
+- Trilostane was the first prescription approved by the FDA for elevated cortisol levels in dogs and works in the adrenal glands to halt production of stress hormones.
 Vetoryl has been approved to treat both adrenal dependent and pituitary dependent forms of this disease, but may not be an option for dogs with kidney/liver issues or an active pregnancy.